© 1997-2014 Jerry Emanuelson

 This page is available in several ways, but if you link to this page, please use:

-If the information on this page has been useful to you, please consider clicking on the button below to learn how you can make a donation, of any size, to help keep the Needle Phobia Page on the web.
+If the information on this page has been useful to you, please consider making a donation, of any size, to help keep this Needle Phobia Page on the web.